 The famous musician was born Edward Kennedy Ellington on April 29, 1899, in Washington, D.C.
-He would have been 111 today.

 Growing up, his parents set high standards for manners and how the young Ellington should carry himself.
 His friends picked up on his well-groomed persona, and his casual air of elegance, that made him seem more like a nobleman than a child; more like a “Duke.”

 It was a name that would foreshadow the elegance and ease with which Ellington commanded the musical world, writing or co-writing thousands of songs during his 50-year career as a bandleader.
-Many say the pianist, bandleader and composer elevated jazz to the same level of respect and prestige as classical music, giving the genre, which Ellington called “American music,” a permanent place in the country’s history and culture. ( Jazz Appreciation Month is celebrated the same month as Ellington’s birthday.)
+Many say the pianist, bandleader and composer elevated jazz to the same level of respect and prestige as classical music, giving the genre, which Ellington called “American music,” a permanent place in the country’s history and culture.
+(Jazz Appreciation Month is celebrated the same month as Ellington’s birthday.)

 Today, more than 100,000 pages of unpublished music, along with thousands of other documents and artifacts, are preserved in the National Museum of American History’s Duke Ellington Collection, where musicians and composers from the world over come to try to see a glimpse of Duke’s genius.

 Ellington began piano lessons at age 7, but never stuck with formal training.
 It wasn’t until he was 14, when he began to watch ragtime pianists perform, that he became serious about music.
 While working at the soda fountain of a local café, he wrote his first song.
 ‘Soda Fountain Rag.”
 He played it by ear every time he performed, since he hadn’t learned to read music.